I Belong to Glasgow

-"I Belong To Glasgow" is a song written and recorded by the music hall entertainer Will Fyffe, in 1920.
-It has also been performed by Danny Kaye, Eartha Kitt, Gracie Fields and Kirk Douglas.
+"I Belong to Glasgow" is a song written and recorded by the music hall entertainer Will Fyffe in 1920.
+It has been performed by Danny Kaye, Eartha Kitt, Gracie Fields and Kirk Douglas.

 According to Albert Mackie's The Scotch Comedians (1973), Fyffe got the inspiration for the song from a drunk he met at Glasgow Central Station.
 The drunk was "genial and demonstrative" and "laying off about Karl Marx and John Barleycorn with equal enthusiasm".
-Fyffe asked him: "Do you belong to Glasgow?" and the man replied: "At the moment, at the moment, Glasgow belongs to me."
+Fyffe asked him "Do you belong to Glasgow?", and the man replied "At the moment, at the moment, Glasgow belongs to me."